 In connection with our initial public offering, we entered into an income tax receivable agreement (the "tax receivable agreement") that provides for the payment by us to our pre-initial public offering stockholders, option holders and holders of our stock appreciation rights of 85% of the amount of cash savings, if any, in U.S. federal, foreign, state and local income tax that we actually realize (or are deemed to realize in the case of a change of control) as a result of the utilization of our and our subsidiaries' net operating losses attributable to periods prior to our initial public offering.
-During fiscal 2018, the Company made \$37 million of payments related to the tax receivable agreement, of which our Named Executive Officers and certain of our Directors received the following payments: Mr. Salmon - \$444,000, Mr. Miles - \$451,000, Mr. Begle - \$444,000, Mr. Seminara - \$153,000, and Mr. Bayh - \$87,000.
-The Company made an additional \$16 million of payments in the first fiscal quarter of 2019 related to the tax receivable agreement.
-Based on our current taxable income estimates, we expect to pay an additional \$23 million in cash between fiscal 2019 and the termination of the tax receivable agreement.
+During fiscal 2019, the Company made \$36 million of payments related to the tax receivable agreement, of which our Named Executive Officers and certain of our Directors received the following payments: Mr. Salmon - \$35,000, Mr. Miles - \$96,000, and Mr. Begle - \$26,000.
+During the fourth fiscal quarter of 2019, the Company and Apollo Management VI, L.P., in its capacity as the stockholder representative under the tax receivable agreement, agreed to a final payment by the Company thereunder, thereby terminating the tax receivable agreement and satisfying, in full, any and all amounts owed by the Company thereunder.

 Certain of the Company's employees who invested in the Company, including the Chief Executive Officer, Chief Financial Officer, and President - Health, Hygiene and Specialties Division, entered into a stockholders agreement with the Company's equity sponsors that was amended and restated upon completion of the Company's initial public offering in October 2012 and most recently in January 2015 (the "Fourth Stockholders Agreement").
 The Fourth Stockholders Agreement provides, among other things, for certain restrictions on the transferability of the equity ownership of the Company of each employee and certain other stockholders that are parties thereto, piggyback registration rights and repurchase rights by the Company in certain circumstances.

-Other than as described above, the Company has not entered into any related party transactions required to be disclosed under Securities and Exchange Commission rules and regulations during fiscal 2018.
+Other than as described above, the Company has not entered into any related party transactions required to be disclosed under Securities and Exchange Commission rules and regulations during fiscal 2019.